tiepdotme/blog.just2us.com/_posts/2016-09-29-app-review-now-bans-facebook-single-sign-on.markdown

 2. Utilise the social network's core functionality

 ## What is _Core_?

-It is subjective what is _core functionality_ of a social network.
+It is subjective what is considered as _core functionality_.

-In the case of Jade app, we feel Facebook is the most popular social network, and is well suited to be used as a SSO solution.
+In the case of Jade app, we feel Facebook is the most popular social network, and the fact that most people would have a Facebook account is a valuable functionality.
 But Apple thinks not.

-We [asked](/img/app-review-sso-question.jpg) if which of the following cases can be considered as core.
+We [asked](/img/app-review-sso-question.jpg) which of the following cases can be considered as core:

 - Give read/write access to a Facebook friend to collaborate on a document?
 - Access Facebook photos to use in the App?